 I am an international student.
 Am I eligible for financial aid?

-If you are attending college on a student visa you do not qualify for federal or state aid.
-However, we recommend applying for outside or private scholarships as well as contacting your embassy for information, which may assist you.
-Some alternative loans are available with a qualified U.S. co-signer.
+If you are attending college on a student visa you do not qualify for federal or state aid; however, we recommend applying for outside or private scholarships, as well as contacting your embassy for information.
+Some Alternative/Private Loans are available with a qualified U.S. co-signer.

 My mail has been going to the wrong address even though I changed it.
 What should I do?

-At FIT, the Registrar at the college maintains your address.
+At FIT, the Office of the Registrar maintains your address.
 You must contact that office regarding any address changes.

-For changes to your address on the FAFSA, if you have a FSA ID and your application has been processed, then you may use Corrections on the Web on the FAFSA website.
-If you do not have a FSA ID, you should go to fsaid.ed.gov.
-You can also contact a customer service representative online, by selecting the "Live Help'' button on the FAFSA website.
-It is important that the college as well as any agency, (i.e. the Federal processor, and your lenders), have a valid address so they can reach you.
-Requests for documents and letters will be sent to the address maintained by the Registrar.
+For changes to your address on the FAFSA, if you have a FSA ID and your application has been processed, then you may update your address on the FAFSA website.
+It is important that the college as well as all other aid agencies (Department of Education, your lenders), have a valid address so you can be reached.